sum01/fmt-micro/README.md

 ## Language Support

+Is your favorite formatter missing?
+Make a request in [the issue tracker](https://github.com/sum01/fmt-micro/issues), or [submit a PR](./CONTRIBUTING.md#adding-another-formatter) :smile:

 | Language     | Supported Formatter(s)                  |
 | :----------- | :-------------------------------------- |
 | C            | [clang-format], [uncrustify]            |